The Park Is Mine (1985 film): Home media

 The film was released in 1985 on VHS, by Key Video.
 It was later released on DVD outside of North America and was unavailable in North America, except for bootlegs.
 On December 13, 2016, Kino Lorber Studio Classics released the first official Blu-ray Disc and DVD in North America.

 Soundtrack

 The Park Is Mine is the sixteenth soundtrack album released by Tangerine Dream and their forty-second released album overall.
 It was recorded in 1985, but not released until 1991.
-All tracks were composed by: Edgar Froese, Christoph Franke and Johannes Schmoelling.
+All tracks were composed by: Edgar Froese, Christopher Franke and Johannes Schmoelling.